Carinsurance.com Insights

 Car insurance rates vary greatly based on your ZIP code, the coverage you choose and other personal details, such as age and driving record.
 CarInsurance.com’s data shows that Grange Mutual offers the most affordable car insurance at $986 per year.

-Keep reading to get a clear idea of how car insurance in Ohio works and how much coverage you need.
+Keep reading to learn how car insurance works in Ohio and how much you need.

 How much is car insurance in Ohio?

-According to CarInsurance.com data, drivers in Ohio pay about $118 per month for full coverage car insurance.
+CarInsurance.com data found that drivers in Ohio pay $118 monthly for full coverage car insurance.

 Average cost of auto insurance in Ohio by coverage level